 What is a Public Adjuster?

 What is an Adjuster?
-An “Adjuster” is the person that determines the amount of money you should receive for your property damage.
-There are three types of adjusters.
+An “Adjuster” is a person that determines the amount of money one should receive for their property damage.

-Adjusters that are on the staff of a specific insurance company
+- Company Adjuster or Staff Adjuster: Adjusters that are on the staff of a specific insurance company

-Adjusters that work for various insurance companies
+- Independent Adjuster: Adjusters that work for various insurance companies

-According to a recent OPAGGA (Office of Program and Policy Analysis & Government Accountability) study in the State of Florida showed that public adjusters negotiate up to 747% larger insurance company settlement for commercial business and homeowner insurance property loss claims than the insurance company was planning to pay out.
+For our services, Public Adjusters receive a percentage of the money we collect on your behalf, and this percentage may vary slightly with different locations and companies.
+According to a recent OPAGGA (Office of Program and Policy Analysis & Government Accountability) study in the State of Florida, it showed that public adjusters negotiate up to 747% larger insurance company settlement for commercial business and homeowner insurance property loss claims than the insurance company was planning to pay out.

 Compensation arrangements and services offered may differ as required by applicable state law.